dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/79-July-2023/faster-run.md

 Note, newly created Team accounts after July 2023 benefit from unlimited job concurrency:
 - Existing Team plans &mdash; Existing Team plan accounts will continue to operate with their original fixed number of run slots.
 - Project limitations &mdash; Both Team and Developer plans are limited to one project each.
-For larger-scale needs, our [Enterprise plan](https://www.getdbt.com/pricing/) provides unlimited job concurrency and project capacity.
+For larger-scale needs, our [Enterprise plan](https://www.getdbt.com/pricing/) offers features such as audit logging, unlimited job concurrency and projects, and more.